Should you pick the Fitbit Sense or the Fitbit Versa 3?

 Both the Versa 3 and the Sense have the company's new PurePulse 2.0 technology.

 Both the Versa 3 and the Sense have the company's new PurePulse 2.0 technology, which promises to deliver the most advanced heart rate technology yet.
 This feature also allows for high and low heart rate notifications.
-We also get Active Zone Minutes, which was a new feature that came with the Fitbit Charge 4.
+We also got Active Zone Minutes, a new feature that came with the Fitbit Charge 4.
 It tells you when you reach target heart rate zones during exercise.

 All of these improvements are undoubtedly a big step in the right direction.
 In fact, the Versa 3 successfully fulfilled all of our hopes for the new edition.
 We hoped for built-in GPS, Active Zone minutes, longer battery life, a higher-res screen, and Google Assistant.
-All of these wishes were granted, so the Fitbit Versa 3 is one of the best smartwatches you can buy.
+These wishes were granted, so the Fitbit Versa 3 is one of the best smartwatches you can buy.

-Considering just how many similarities there are between these two devices, your decision will come down to what you hope to accomplish with your smartwatch.
-If you've been holding out for a wearable with advanced health and fitness tracking features, then you'll be more than pleased with what the Fitbit Sense has to offer.
+Considering how many similarities there are between these two devices, your decision will come down to what you hope to accomplish with your smartwatch.
+If you've been holding out for a wearable with advanced health and fitness tracking features, you'll be more than pleased with what the Fitbit Sense offers.
 The noteworthy additions include the new skin temperature sensor, ECG & EDA sensors, and improved heart-rate monitoring.

-If you don't think you'll benefit from the new features on the Fitbit Sense, then you might be better off choosing the Versa 3.
+If you don't think you'll benefit from the Fitbit Sense's new features, you might be better off choosing the Versa 3.
 Not only will you save a pretty penny, but you'll still enjoy some great new perks.
 You finally get built-in GPS, for starters.
 The Fitbit Versa 3 also has an improved heart rate sensor.
-You'll have your pick of Amazon Alexa or Google voice assistants.
-It now has both a built-in microphone and speaker, so you can take Bluetooth calls on your wrist.
+You'll have your pick of Amazon Alexa or Google voice assistants, and it now has a built-in microphone, and speaker for taking Bluetooth calls on your wrist — or at least it will, once Fitbit issues a software update enabling calls and Google Assistant.

 You can't go wrong with either of those Fitbit smartwatches, but if you want the best of the best the company has ever offered, go with the Sense.
+Both the Sense and the Versa 3 are now available from various retailers.

 Get a sense of your health

-Fitbit Sense
+Fitbit Sense Advanced Smartwatch

 A sensible option

 Fitbit is back at it again with a new premium health smartwatch that adds a plethora of advanced sensors.
-You also have access to many of the other Fitbit features that you already know and love.
+You also have access to many Fitbit features that you already know and love.

 The upgrades we needed

-Fitbit Versa 3
+Fitbit Versa 3 Health & Fitness Smartwatch

 Go the distance

-The increasingly-popular Versa lineup is finally providing some of the much-needed upgrades that users have been waiting for, including built-in GPS.
+The increasingly-popular Versa lineup finally provides some of the much-needed upgrades that users have been waiting for, including built-in GPS.
 You also get an improved heart rate sensor along with a free Fitbit Premium trial.

 We may earn a commission for purchases using our links.
 Learn more.